xhsdf/rtile/README.md

 ###workspace
 Workspace the config applies to.
 Empty or 'all' applies to all workspaces

+###monitor
+Monitor the config applies to.
+Can be the id (0, 1, 2, ...) or the name (e.g. HDMI-0).
+Empty or 'all' applies to all monitors

 ###column_sizes
 Array of column sizes
 Example: `column_sizes="1, 3"` will make 2 columns.
 The first will have 1 window and the second will have 3 windows.